New Years Eve In Sydney 2023-2024 Mega list

 Planning your trip to a free fireworks viewing point

 Many roads are closed, and most people travel by public transport.
-Buses and trains will be running but moving around the city between 8 pm, and 1 am may be tricky.
+Buses and trains will run, but moving around the city between 8pm, and 1am may be tricky.
+Access to Circular Quay station will be closed off at 5pm (or earlier if crowd numbers make it unsafe).

-- Use the Sydney City Councils real-time update map on the night – a very handy tool that has the rules for each viewing point.
-Allows you to quickly search for accessible areas if needed and provides an indication of the time they expect the site to be full.
+- Use the Sydney City Council’s real-time update map on the night – a very handy tool that has the rules for each viewing point.
+Allows you search for accessible areas if needed and provides an indication of the time they expect the site to be full.

 There are great viewing areas on both sides of the harbour, so my strong recommendation is to stick to the side that you are staying on.
 Getting back across the bridge after it’s all over is tedious.